We just launched HRIS Sync, automate employee benefits management ⚡️

 You’re protected from penalisation during the entire period of paternity leave.
 That means it’s not excusable for your company to fire or suspend you for taking your period of absence.

-Below, we’ll answer some of the most common questions about Paternity Benefit.
+We’ll answer some of the most common questions about Paternity Benefit:

 1. Can I Change the Start Date of my Paternity Leave and Benefit?